verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: --bbox-sys

    Black box any unknown $system task or function calls.
-System tasks will simply become no-operations, and system functions will be replaced with unsized zero.
+System tasks will become no-operations, and system functions will be replaced with unsized zero.
 Arguments to such functions will be parsed, but not otherwise checked.
 This prevents errors when linting in the presence of company specific PLI calls.

    Using this argument will likely cause incorrect simulation.